 The city of Laguna Hills does not have any major tourist attractions, but it is located near many popular destinations for both locals and visitors.
 Laguna Beach is just a short drive away and offers a spectacular stretch of coastline to explore, plus the downtown area is filled with art galleries, shops, and restaurants to enjoy.
-Laguna is also home of the Sawdust Festival and Pageant Of The Masters, two hugely popular art events that take place annually that attracts visitors from all over the state and beyond.
+Laguna is also home of the Sawdust Festival and Pageant Of The Masters, two hugely popular art events that take place annually that attract visitors from all over the state and beyond.

 Working residents of Laguna Hills may find work within the city, but many residents commute outside of the area for work.
 Some commute to nearby surrounding cities like Irvine and Santa Ana.
 Others commute farther away to destinations like Los Angeles and San Diego.
 The largest employers within the city of Laguna Hills include MemorialCare Saddleback Medical Center, the Laguna Hills mall, and the school district.

 Laguna Hills is centrally located to many recreational activities, and there is an abundance of outdoor recreation available nearby.
 Laguna Coast Wilderness Park offers a nature center and Barbara’s Lake, one of Orange County’s few natural lakes.
 There are several staging areas here, offering miles of hiking, equestrian, and mountain biking trails to explore.
 Crystal Cove State Park is also nearby, offering additional opportunities for hiking and biking, plus there are great campsites here, including bluff top coastal view sites, and back-country hike-in sites.
 Crystal Cove also features plenty of sand to enjoy, tidepools to explore, and a historic district with cabins dating back to the 1920s.